 Banking and fintech represent some of the highest-stakes use cases for MCP — AI agents that can query account balances, enrich transactions, assess credit risk, and navigate payment APIs must do so with rigorous security and compliance.
-The ecosystem has moved faster than expected: major players like Plaid, Adyen, Square, Marqeta, and Morningstar all ship official MCP servers.
+The ecosystem has moved faster than expected: major players like Plaid, Adyen, Square, Marqeta, Morningstar, and now Nymbus and Moody’s all ship official MCP servers.
 Part of our Finance & Business MCP category.

-This review covers open banking and account aggregation (Plaid, TrueLayer, multi-provider), payment processing (Adyen, Square, Ramp), banking-as-a-service (Marqeta), financial market data (Morningstar, Bloomberg, EODHD, Financial Datasets), neobank and challenger bank integrations (Revolut, Mercury), lending and credit (LoanPro, Carrington Labs), KYC/AML (iDenfy, Kyonis), and transaction enrichment (Ntropy).
+This review covers open banking and account aggregation (Plaid, TrueLayer, multi-provider), payment processing (Adyen, Square, Ramp), banking-as-a-service (Marqeta), core banking (Nymbus), credit and risk intelligence (Moody’s), financial market data (Morningstar, Bloomberg, EODHD, Financial Datasets), neobank and challenger bank integrations (Revolut, Mercury), lending and credit (LoanPro, Carrington Labs), KYC, AML & compliance (Comply, iDenfy, Kyonis), and transaction enrichment (Ntropy).
 For cryptocurrency and DeFi, see our Cryptocurrency & DeFi MCP Servers review.
 For payment-specific servers like Stripe and PayPal, see our dedicated Stripe MCP Server and PayPal MCP Server reviews.

 The headline finding: read-only design dominates — most financial MCP servers deliberately exclude write operations to minimize risk.
 Plaid leads open banking with an official remote MCP server and multiple community implementations.
 Payment processors are all-in with Adyen, Square, and Marqeta shipping official servers.
-Financial data is well-covered by Morningstar (200K+ securities) and community Bloomberg access.
-Core banking is completely absent — no servers from Thought Machine, Mambu, Temenos, FIS, or Fiserv.
-Security patterns are maturing with OAuth 2.1, encrypted token storage, PII exclusion, and stdio-only transport gaining traction.
+Core banking has arrived — Nymbus ships 19 tools for real banking operations.
+Moody’s brings credit intelligence to Claude natively as an official Anthropic partner covering 600M+ companies.
+Security patterns are maturing with OAuth 2.1, encrypted token storage, PII exclusion, and audit logging now standard.

 Open Banking & Account Aggregation